Energy Efficient Obfuscation of Side-Channel Leakage for Preventing Side-Channel Attacks: Introduction

 \subsection{Paper Organization}

 The remaining part of this paper is organized as follows.
 Section~\ref{sec:system-model} introduces the system model.
 The data compression is discussed in Section~\ref{sec:data-compression}.
-The optimal energy efficient design is introduced in Section~\ref{sec:energy-efficient}.
-The further discussion on the designed scheme is given in Section~\ref{sec:analysis}.
+The optimal energy efficient noise generation is introduced in Section~\ref{sec:energy-efficient}.
+A practical design of the noise generator is presented in~\ref{sec:practical-design}.
+The further analysis is given in Section~\ref{sec:analysis}.
 Section~\ref{sec:experimental-results} presents the experimental results.
 The paper is concluded in Section~\ref{sec:conclusion}.